 - Family history

-- Obstruction of the upper airways → apnea → ↓ partial pressure of oxygen in arterial blood (PaO2), ↑ partial pressure of carbon dioxide in arterial blood (PaCO2, also known as hypercapnia)
+- Obstruction of the upper airways → apnea → ↓ partial pressure of oxygen in arterial blood (PaO2), ↑ partial pressure of carbon dioxide in arterial blood (PaCO2, also known as hypercapnia), which leads to:

 - Restless sleep with waking, gasping, or choking